jujumbuck/cogsup-prog/Week-2/Session 2. Instructions.md

 - How do I move a square to the left at a given speed?
 - How do I encode the moment when the red square reaches the green square?

-## Exercise 3A: Disrupting the causal perception temporally
+## Exercise 3A: Disrupting the causal perception via a temporal gap
 Create a copy of ```launching.py``` and rename it to ```launching_disrupt_time.py```.
 Change the code to introduce a temporal lag between the squares' collision and the movement onset of the green square.
 First, try out a long delay (```exp.clock.wait(1000)```) and notice how the sense of causality disappears.
 Gradually shorten this delay until you find the smallest gap at which the event still feels **non-causal**.
 Leave that value in the code before uploading.

-## Exercise 3B: Disrupt the causal perception spatially
+## Exercise 3B: Disrupt the causal perception via a spatial gap
 Create a copy of ```launching.py``` and rename it to ```launching_disrupt_space.py```.
 Change the code to introduce a spatial gap between the two squares.
 Play around with multiple values.
 Gradually reduce this gap until you find the smallest distance at which the event still feels **non-causal**.
 Leave that value in the code before uploading.

 ## Exercise 3C: From launching to triggering
 Create a copy of ```launching.py``` and rename it to ```triggering.py```.
 Make the green square on the right move at a speed three times faster than the square on the left.
 Does it still look like the red square caused the green square to move?

-## Exercise 3D: Optional challenge for the more seasoned programmers among you
+## Exercise 3D: Optional challenge for the seasoned programmer
 Display three consecutive launching events and have the axis of motion be randomly selected each time from a full circle of 360 degrees (Hint: this will require trigonometry).

 Credits to [Jonathan Kominsky](https://www.jfkominsky.com) for this problem